 3.Y2.4.1 Retrieve Care Plan

-The Care Plan Consumer retrieves a specific care plan from the Care Plan Manager.
+The Care Plan Consumer retrieves a specific care plan from the Care Plan Service.

 3.Y2.4.1.1 Trigger Events

 Any time a specific care plan needs to be retrieved, for the purposes of viewing or in conjunction with the preparation for an update to a care plan.